EME 801 Spring 2023 Final Project Description

 The written report should be use 12 point Times New Roman font and be no more than 15 pages double-spaced with one-inch margins on all sides.
 Please pay attention to these formatting instructions, as the instructor will deduct points for failing to follow formatting instructions.
 Pages should be numbered.
 The report should contain the following sections:

 - An executive summary of no more than one page.
-The executive summary should provide succinct discussion of the project you chose; the most important results from your quantitative analysis; and a brief summary of qualitative factors that might affect the viability of your project in the future.
+The executive summary should provide a succinct discussion of the project you chose; the most important results from your quantitative analysis; and a brief summary of qualitative factors that might affect the viability of your project in the future.

 - A written description of how you conducted your pro forma analysis.
 Your goal here should be that someone with basic knowledge of the energy industries and financial practices could reproduce your pro forma statements based on your description.

-- Quantitative analysis of the financial viability of your project under a base-case set of market assumptions, plus the results of two sensitivity and/or threshold analyses where you investigate the impacts of alternative market assumptions on the project financial viability.
+- Quantitative analysis of the financial viability of your project under a base-case set of market assumptions, plus the results of two sensitivity and/or threshold analyzes where you investigate the impacts of alternative market assumptions on the project financial viability.

 - Qualitative analysis of institutional, regulatory, or policy drivers that you have not quantified but which could materially affect project financial viability in the future.